KarrLab/obj_tables/docs/migration.rst

     Dependencies among Git repositories involved in data migration.
     The *schema repo* uses :obj:`obj_model` to define a schema.
-The *data repo* stores data files that use the schema repo to define their data model.
+The *data repo* stores data files that use the data model defined in the schema repo.

 Migration further assumes that a schema is stored in a single Python file called the *schema* file, and its name doesn't change over the time span of a migration.